 US and UK critics who saw ‘El Gusto’ at film fests loved it, e.g. Jay Weissberg in Variety here, Hollywood Reporter here, and Indiewire here (with trailer).
 HuffPo had an interview with director Bousbia here.
 The film and orchestra website is here.
 The documentary opened in Paris last January to general indifference.
 Hardly anyone saw it (not even local Algerians), which is not surprising.
 The French public is just not interested in Algeria.
 The film, if properly distributed, will surely have greater success internationally.

 UPDATE: Mediapart had an article with links on June 22nd entitled “Safinez Bousbia (El Gusto): «une version moins aigrie» de l’indépendance algérienne.”

 2nd UPDATE: Elaine Sciolino has an article on El Gusto in the NY Times.
 (October 13)

-3rd UPDATE: I dined recently at a Moroccan-Jewish restaurant in Rabat, Zerda, whose 70-ish owner, Michel Marciano—a Moroccan native and professional singer for several decades, of Moroccan Jewish, Andalusian, and other musical styles—puts on an impromptu El Gusto-type spectacle for the clients on most nights (e.g. here), and to which we were treated.
+3rd UPDATE: I dined recently at a Moroccan-Jewish restaurant in Rabat, Zerda, whose 70-ish owner, Michel Marciano—a Moroccan native and professional singer for several decades, of Moroccan Jewish, Andalusian, and other musical styles—puts on an impromptu El Gusto-type spectacle for the patrons on most nights (e.g. here and here), and to which we were treated.
 Very nice.
 (August 28, 2013)